aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Add the help page.

 Implement the rule that removes lives from the cat when it's viewed.
+Delete a cat when it's got zero lives.

+Sort cats by when they were last viewed by a user.

+Appropriate Eugene's css file and add it to your server.